 B. Algorithm in Comparison

-The quality of crowd-sensing is related to STC, we evaluation how the total sensing reward Cmax, the number of time period m, and the initial size of solution q impact on the performance.
-In this paper, we compare the performance of our algorithm with two baseline algorithm.
+The quality of crowd-sensing is related to STC, we evaluate how the total sensing reward Cmax, the number of time period m, and the initial size of solution q’s impact on the performance.
+In this paper, we compare the performance of our algorithm with two baseline algorithms.
 1) The enumerative algorithm (EA) can always get the optimal vehicles from the candidate vehicles by exhaustive search, however, the SVP is NP-hard, when the number of candidate vehicles is larger, it becomes infeasible to obtain the optimal solution in polynomial time.
 Thus, the EA is applied simply when the number of vehicles is small.
 2) The simulated annealing algorithm (SAA) is often used to solve optimization problems, we improve a SAA to compute the SVP for maximizing the STC.
 Furthermore, the results are also compared with the lower bound performance guarantee STC EA∙(1-1/e).

 Figs.4 The total sensing reward Cmax, the number of time period m, and the initial size of solution q impact on the performance.(a), (c) the total sensing reward Cmax is [3,10], the initial size of solution is 3, the number of period time is 6. (b), (d) the number of period is [4, 12], the total sensing reward Cmax is 6, the initial size of solution is 3. (e) the initial size of solution is [3, 6], the total sensing reward is [4, 10], the number of period time is 6.

-Figs.4 illustrate the performance during the variation of the total sensing reward, the number of period time and the initial size of solution.
-In this group of simulation, we extract 10 vehicles from dataset.
-From Figs.4 (a) to (d), we can observe the truth that the algorithm which is proposed in this paper outperforms the one with SAA, and gets closer to the optimal EA.
+Fig.4 illustrates the performance during the variation of the total sensing reward, the number of period time and the initial size of solution.
+In this group of simulations, we extract 10 vehicles from dataset.
+From Fig.4 (a) to (d), we can observe that the proposed algorithm outperforms the one with SAA, and gets closer to the optimal EA.
 In Fig.4 (a), the STC of our algorithm is larger than the SAA, and if the total sensing reward is enough, the ECQA and EA tends to equal to optimal.
-The result fit in with reality.
-In Figs.4 (b), a very brighten evidence is revealed.
-The performance guarantee of ECQA fluctuates around 0.9 and still provide a performance guarantee larger than (1-1/e) as we have proven.
+This result fits in with the reality.
+In Fig.4 (b), the performance guarantee of ECQA fluctuates around 0.9 and still provide a performance guarantee larger than (1-1/e) as we have proved.
 This result indicates that in real cases, our algorithm is more likely to achieve full-coverage and ensure the integrity of sensing data.
-Figs.4 (c) shows, along with the increase of the number of period time m, the STC of both ECQA and competitors become larger and larger.
-This is because the route of vehicle is scheduled cyclically movement, the larger number of period time, one segment may be covered many time as Fig.2 depicted.
+Fig.4 (c) shows, along with the increase of the number of period time m, the STC of both ECQA and competitors become larger and larger.
+This is due to the vehicle’s scheduled cyclically movement.
+The larger number of period time is set, the more covered times in one segment may as Fig.2 depicted.
 Additionally, the performance gap between ECQA and EA stayed nearly constant as m and the performance guarantee is greater than 0.9 consistently as Fig.4 (d) shown.
-In Figs.4 (e) to (f), we study the important parameter q influence on performance of ECQA, the q is varied from 4 to 10.
+In Fig.4 (e) and (f), we study the important parameter q influence on performance of ECQA, the q is varied from 4 to 10.
 It is easy to see that, when total sensing reward is less than 7, the STC increase with q, otherwise is even nearly.
 This result can be understood since the total sensing reward is insufficient, the q is larger, ECQA primarily searches a larger domain for optimal solution, but it takes longer execution time actually.
-In contract, q has slightly impact on STC, which suggests that we can produce a good performance even with a small q and spend less execution time simultaneously.
+In contract, q has slightly impact on STC, which suggests that we can get a good performance even with a small q and spend less running time simultaneously.

 CONCLUTION